Heat and Heat Transfer Methods

 Real-World Application

-Problem-Solving Strategies for the Effects of Heat Transfer
+Problem-Solving Strategies for Phase Change and Heat Transfer

 Check Your Understanding